-I almost didn’t go to this trip, because of shallow reasons involving money.
+I almost didn’t go on this trip, because of shallow reasons involving money.
 In case you didn’t know, I do not have a job.
 Not that you care about this, but as an obvious reason, it is an important way to generate money and to make my travel dreams come true (A little bit exaggerated but I know that you get it).
 Anyway, I’m grateful that I have the energy and a boyfriend who supports me in everything I do, and I went anyway.

 Accompanied by fellow freedivers.
 We had one goal.
 To see and swim with the gentle giants, known as whale sharks.

-The first time I tried freediving, I was in awe how my body can adjust underwater.
+The first time I tried freediving, I was in awe of how my body can adjust underwater.
 How the deep blue is amazingly beautiful, overwhelming and scary all at once.

 I felt that the same feeling last weekend during our visit in Pintuyan, Southern Leyte.

 The First Time I saw Whale Sharks